HSRP Configuration and Load Balancing Explained

 HSRP Packet Tracer lab

-Packet Tracer lab example network layout
+Packet Tracer lab for HSRP practice

-In this example network, the local subnet contains end-user systems and the remote subnet contains a Server.
+In this example network, the local subnet contains end-user systems, and the remote subnet contains a Server.
 The local subnet is connected to the remote subnet via WAN links.
 For redundancy, three gateway routers (R1, R2, and R3) are used to connect the local subnet to the remote subnet.

 VLANs are logical.
-To implement VLANs in the network, we don't need to modify the physical layout of the network.
+To implement VLANs in the network, you don't need to modify the physical layout of the network.
 A VLAN creates a logical boundary.
-Devices inside the boundary can't access the devices that are outside the boundary.
+Devices within the VLAN boundary can't access devices outside the boundary.
 In simple words, devices inside a VLAN and devices outside the VLAN belong to two separate networks and can't communicate without a router.
+In this example, you can divide the local subnet into three VLANs and configure a separate instance of HSRP in each VLAN.

 VLAN Configuration Commands Step by Step Explained